Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 For that you need to install the :ref:`Brick Daemon <brickd_installation>` and the :ref:`Brick Viewer <brickv_installation>`.
 Connect all Bricklets to the Master Brick and connect it via USB to your PC.
-Afterwards use Brick Viewer to check if all of the firmwares up to date (Updates / Flashing button).
-If not, you can :ref:`update the Bricks <brickv_flash_firmware>` and :ref:`update the Bricklets <brickv_flash_plugin>` with the Brick Viewer, too:
+Afterwards use Brick Viewer to check if all of the firmwares are up to date (Updates / Flashing button).
+If not, you can :ref:`update the Bricks <brickv_flash_firmware>` and :ref:`update the Bricklets <brickv_flash_plugin>` with the Brick Viewer too:

 .. image:: /Images/Kits/kit_blinkenlights_update_350.jpg
    :scale: 100 %